-If you are writing code that you would like to contribute to the IntelliJ Platform (either as a patch or as a plugin), following these guidelines will make it easier for the JetBrains development team to review and accept your changes.
+If you are writing code that you would like to contribute to the IntelliJ Platform, following these guidelines will make it easier for the JetBrains development team to review and accept your changes.

 Following the Latest Source Code

-If you submit patches, we strongly recommend building your patches against the latest version of the code from the Git repository.
-The easiest way to do so is to clone the JetBrains Git repository, track your work in Git, and create patches using the "git format-patch" command.
+If you submit patches, we strongly recommend building your patches against the latest version of the code from the intellij-community Git repository.
+The easiest way to do so is to clone the repository, track your work in Git, and provide your changes as described in Submit a Patch.